Cookbook » Limit the Maximum Concurrency

 ED

-Semaphores are powerful for limiting the maximum concurrency of not only a section of tasks but also different sections of tasks.
-Specifically, you can have one task acquire a semaphore and have another task release that semaphore to impose concurrency on subgraphs of tasks.
+tf::Semaphore is also useful for limiting the maximum concurrency across multiple task groups.
+For instance, you can have one task acquire a semaphore and have another task release that semaphore to impose concurrency on different task groups.
 The following example serializes the execution of five pairs of tasks using a semaphore rather than explicit dependencies.

 tf::Executor executor(4); // creates an executor of 4 workers